Caroline Baum: Career

-Baum was the founding editor of Good Reading magazine and worked as Features Editor for the Australian edition of Vogue magazine and was also the long-term presenter of the ABCTV book program Between the Lines until the program ended in 1998 and worked as an executive producer with ABC Radio National.
+Baum was the founding editor of Good Reading magazine and worked as features editor for the Australian edition of Vogue.
+She was also the long-term presenter of the ABCTV book program Between the Lines until the program ended in 1998 and worked as an executive producer with ABC Radio National.

 In 1995, Baum took leave from the ABC, working as a researcher / producer on The World on a Plate, a history of food around the world and in 2006, produced and co-wrote her first TV documentary, about Australian writer Arthur Upfield, shown on SBS TV.

-Until recently Caroline was Editorial Director of Booktopia, Australia's largest online bookseller.
-She also curates and hosts talks, blogging for arts organisations and providing media consultancy.
+Until recently Baum was editorial director of Booktopia, Australia's largest online bookseller.
+She curates and hosts talks, blogging for arts organisations, and providing media consultancy.
 She has also designed a collection of rugs based on her photographic images for Designer Rugs.
-In 2018 Caroline was Reader in Residence at the State Library of New South Wales.
+In 2018 Baum was Reader in Residence at the State Library of New South Wales.

 Caroline's first book, Only: A Singular Memoir, was published in March 2017.
 It is the story of her unconventional childhood and explores what it means to be an only child—as both child and adult.
 Also what it means to be the daughter of two people damaged by trauma and tragedy, particularly a domineering and explosive father.
 Secrets are revealed and differences settled.

-She married for the second time in 1999.
-Her husband, David Roach, is a screenwriter and producer whose credits include Young Einstein, Beneath Hill 60 and Red Obsession.
-They live on the south coast of NSW.